2018 ICPA WA Council

 Tash lives 20km from Marble Bar on a small property.
 Together with her husband Seton, they run a Fencing and Native Seed Supply business.

 Tash was previously a member of the Lones Branch, before joining the Pilbara Branch.
 She has held various positions in her Branch, including Vice President and President.
-She has been a member of the WA State Council since 2015 and during her time on State Council, Tash has held the positions of Vice President and Councillor plus the portfolios for Travel and Allowances.
+She has been a member of the WA State Council since 2015 and during her time on State Council, Tash has also held the positions of Vice President and Councillor plus the portfolios for Travel and Allowances.

 Tash is looking forward to continuing the hard work of WA State Council and working with such a talented and vibrant group of ladies.